Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 Does IG's spread-betting layer carry to MT4?

 Yes, and that is the IG-specific advantage you do not get at Capital.com, Pepperstone, CMC or Trade Nation.
-I placed identical EUR/USD positions through the spread-betting product and the CFD product on the same MT4 build, and the only material difference was tax treatment.
-Most MT4 brokers force you to a proprietary platform for spread betting.
-IG does not.
-The trade-off worth knowing: IG's free ProRealTime offer requires four trades per month on the proprietary platform, not on MT4.
-If you mainly run EAs through MT4, ProRealTime stays locked behind a separate trade-count gate.
+I placed identical EUR/USD positions through the spread-betting and CFD products on the same MT4 build, and the only material difference was tax treatment.
+Most MT4 brokers force you onto a proprietary platform for spread betting; IG does not.
+One trade-off: IG's free ProRealTime offer requires four trades a month on the proprietary platform, not MT4, so if you mainly run EAs through MT4 it stays locked behind a separate gate.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 69% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.